sad-bkt/prompt_engineering/README.md

 ## My task for 2d semester

-1. Add formal business and college prom style to window display.
+:white_check_mark: Add formal business style to window display.

-2. Conduct experiments with prompts to change age and obtain more natural skin.
+:white_check_mark: Conduct experiments with prompts to change age and obtain more natural skin.

+:arrows_counterclockwise: Add college prom style to window display.

-3. Conduct research: extract prompts from the collected dataset of Instagram photos and use them as new styles.
+:arrows_counterclockwise: Conduct research: extract prompts from the collected dataset of Instagram photos and use them as new styles.

-### Results

-Business style